brave/ads-ui/README.md

 │ pt       │     491     │   491   │
 └──────────┴─────────────┴─────────┘

-(use "npm run extract" to update catalogs with new messages)
+(use "pnpm extract" to update catalogs with new messages)
 ```

 This extracts all new messages, and gives a brief glimpse of what you have translated so far.
 Once translations are complete, they should be added to the `msgstr` portion of their respective language.

-To add more locales, edit the `locales` array in `lingui.config.js` and run `npm run extract` again.
+To add more locales, edit the `locales` array in `lingui.config.js` and run `pnpm extract` again.
 Make sure you also update `i18n.ts` with the new locale.